How to convert HTML to PDF: 10 best tools compared

 Table of contents

-To convert HTML to PDF, you can use open source tools like wkhtmltopdf, Puppeteer, or jsPDF for simple jobs.
+To convert an HTML file to PDF, you can use open source tools like wkhtmltopdf, Puppeteer, or jsPDF for simple jobs.
 For enterprise workflows requiring form conversion, digital signatures, and security, Nutrient Document Engine is the best way to convert HTML to PDF at scale.

 Common problems when you convert HTML to PDF include broken layouts, missing styles, and limited security features.
-This guide compares 10 proven tools — from browser libraries to enterprise processors — so you can pick the right one for your project.
+This guide compares 10 tools — from browser libraries to enterprise processors — so you can pick the right one for your project.

 1. Convert HTML to PDF with Nutrient Document Engine